Debugging apps in a local Docker container

 string message... line.

 - Hit <F5> to start debugging.

 - Navigate to the About page to hit your breakpoint.

 Switch to Visual Studio to view the breakpoint, and inspect the value of message.

-With Visual Studio 2015 Tools for Docker, you can get the productivity of working locally, with the production realism of developing within a Docker container.
+With Docker support in Visual Studio 2017, you can get the productivity of working locally, with the production realism of developing within a Docker container.